 Outback Adventures has been in operation since 1978 and we have offered outdoor adventure trips for more than 30 years at UCSD.
 We operate our courses throughout Southern California, Baja California, the Sierra Nevada, Nevada and Arizona.
 We strive to connect and maintain relationships with local experts to maintain awareness of local issues, current conditions, and raise our knowledge of the area.

 We pride ourselves on training and hiring qualified staff.
 All staff members go through an extensive staff training program, involving technical skills, leadership, environmental ethics, educational techniques, wilderness skills and conflict resolution.
-Each program operating in a wilderness environment (2 or more hours from definitive care) will have at least one leader with a Wilderness First Responder (a 72 hour first aid, wilderness medicine, and emergency response course), a California Commercial Driver's License, and experience in the course location.
+Each program operating in a wilderness environment (2 or more hours from definitive care) will have at least one leader with a Wilderness First Responder (a 72 hour first aid, wilderness medicine, and emergency response course), extensive UC vehicle driver training, and experience in the course location.

 Adventure travel has inherent risks of injury and/or death.
 These risks contribute to the "adventure" aspect of our trips.
 UCSD Outback Adventures and its employees assume no liability for any damages, loss, injury or death as a result of our trips.
 Some trips have a prerequisite fitness level, for which the participants are responsible.
 Any person participating in an Outback Adventures trip is personally responsible for his or her own safety.